vbookshelf/myOfflineAi-ChatConsole/README.md

 ### What is Not Saved to Disk
 Uploaded Images and PDFs: All user-uploaded files (.jpg, .png, .pdf, etc.) are processed entirely in-memory.
 They are converted to a Base64 format, sent to the model, and are never written to or saved on your hard drive.

+### Agent profile pictures
+The agent profile pictures that you upload are stored in a folder named agent_avatars.
+The profile image is deleted when an agent is deleted.

 <br>